marcocspc/58wq/_posts/2023-03-24-Making-Openwrt-IPV6-Relay-mode-work-with-MacOS.md

 #	option ula_prefix 'fd27:70fa:5c1d::/48'
 ```

 Then rebooted the router and everything started working.
-After so much work researching and testing, I was able to comfortably navigate the internet using my phone's plan in my switch and my macbook.
+After so much work researching and testing, I was able to comfortably navigate the internet using my phone's plan in my macbook.